alexharri/website/posts/clipboard.md

 If you paste this code snippet into your DevTools and then copy and paste, you will see the message "Hello, world" logged to your console.

-So, the reasons that the Clipboard Events API (`clipboardData`) allows us to use any data types seems to be a historical one. _"Don't break the web"_.
+So, the reasons for the Clipboard Events API's `clipboardData` allowing us to use any data type seems to be a historical one. _"Don't break the web"_.

 ### Revisiting isTrusted